kylechinick/rpg-notes/README.md

 # RPG Notes: The Tattered Tome

-AuthorBy _**Kyle Chinick**_
+Authored By _**Kyle Chinick**_

 ## Summary

-The goal of this app is to provide users an easier way to log the events, new characters and information encountered while playing a tabletop RPG.
+The Tattered Tome app provide users an easier way to log the events, new characters and information encountered while playing a tabletop RPG.

 ## Description